ARKVAULT-HEALTH/CounterFlow/README.md

-# **WaitRx \- A Secure, Offline-First Prescription Queue**
+# CounterFlow mini: Now with TransfersRx, Problem Tracking, and More!

-For too long, pharmacy teams have relied on handwritten scraps of paper, sticky notes, and whiteboards to manage their priority prescription queue.
-This system is prone to errors, clutter, and a lack of privacy. **WaitRx** was built to solve this problem.
+For too long, pharmacy teams have relied on handwritten scraps of paper, sticky notes, and chaotic faxes to manage their most critical tasks.
+This system is prone to errors, clutter, and a lack of privacy. **CounterFlow Mini** was built to solve this.

-WaitRx is a simple, powerful, and completely private digital Kanban board for your pharmacy's waiting prescriptions.
-It's designed to be intuitive for the entire team, from technicians to pharmacists, providing a clear, real-time view of the waiter queue without needing an internet connection.
+CounterFlow Mini is a simple, powerful, and completely private digital workflow manager for your pharmacy.
+It provides a clear, real-time view of your queues without needing an internet connection.
+It now includes three main modules:

-**The core principle of WaitRx is security and privacy.** All data is stored locally in your browser and is **permanently deleted** when the page is closed.
-Nothing is ever sent to a server.
+* **WaitRx:** The original digital Kanban board for managing the priority fill queue.
+* **ProblemRx:** A to-do list for tracking and managing script-related and task-based problems.
+* **TransfersRx:** A brand new module to digitize, log, and manage incoming and outgoing prescription transfers.

+## 🔒 Security, Privacy, and Data Persistence

+The core principle of CounterFlow Mini is security.
+The application is designed to be HIPAA-compliant by default by leaving no data behind.
+You have the option to enable a secure, temporary autosave feature to recover from browser crashes.

+### Two Modes of Operation

+1.  **In-Memory Mode (Default):**
+    * By default, all queue data exists **only in your browser's active memory**.
+    * It is **not** written to your hard drive or any temporary files.
+    * When you close the browser tab, the memory is cleared, and all data is **instantly and permanently gone**.
+This is the most secure mode.
+2.  **Encrypted Local Autosave (Opt-In):**
+    * You can enable this feature in the **Settings** menu to protect against accidental browser crashes or reloads.
+    * When enabled, your queue data is automatically saved to your browser's localStorage after every change.
+    * This data is set to **automatically expire** after a duration you choose (from 1 to 72 hours).
+After expiration, the data is deleted upon the next page load.

+### Encryption Standard: AES-256-GCM

+When Local Autosave is enabled, your data is not stored in plain text.
+It is encrypted using **AES-256-GCM (Galois/Counter Mode)**.

+* **AES-256:** This is the Advanced Encryption Standard with a 256-bit key, the same level of encryption used by the U.S. government to protect top-secret information.
+It is considered quantum-resistant and cannot be broken by brute force.
+* **GCM (Authenticated Encryption):** This mode not only encrypts your data but also creates a secure signature (a tag) to verify that the data has not been tampered with or corrupted.
+If even a single character of the saved data is changed, it will fail decryption, protecting its integrity.

+The encryption key is generated securely by your browser and is also stored in localStorage, separate from the data.
+It never leaves your machine.

+### Verifying the Encryption

+To provide full transparency, you can prove that the autosave feature is working as described:

+1. Enable "Local Autosave" in the Settings menu.
+2. Add an item to any queue.
+3. In Settings, click the **"View Raw Encrypted Data"** button.
+4. A window will appear showing the garbled, unreadable text exactly as it is stored in your browser.
+This demonstrates that your data is not being saved in plain text.

-## **🚀 Installation & Usage**
+## 🚀 Installation & Usage

-Getting started with WaitRx is incredibly simple.
+Getting started with CounterFlow Mini is incredibly simple.
 No installation is required.

-1. Go to the [**Latest Release**](https://github.com/ARKVAULT-HEALTH/waitrx/releases) page.
+1. Go to the [**Latest Release**](https://github.com/ARKVAULT-HEALTH/CounterFlow/releases) page.
-2. Under the "Assets" section, download the WaitRx.html file.
+2. Under the "Assets" section, download the `CounterFlowMini.html` file.
 3. Open the file in any modern web browser (like Chrome, Firefox, Edge, or Safari).

-That's it\!
+That's it!
 You can now use the application completely offline.
-You can save the WaitRx.html file to your desktop or a shared folder for easy access.
+You can save the `.html` file to your desktop or a shared folder for easy access.

-## **🔁 The WaitRx Workflow Logic**
+## 🔁 The Workflow Logic

-WaitRx is designed to be flexible and adapt to your team's specific workflow.
-Here’s the core logic behind each queue:
+CounterFlow Mini is designed to be flexible and adapt to your team's specific workflow.
+Use the tabs at the top to switch between modules.

-### **1\.
-Waiting for Review**
+### WaitRx Module (The Prescription Queue)

-* **Purpose:** This is the starting point.
-Any technician can add a patient's name to this list to get it on the pharmacist's radar.
+This is the core queue for managing waiting prescriptions.

+1.  **Waiting for Review:** The starting point.
+Any technician can add a patient's name and script count to this list.
-* **Action:** A **Pharmacist** reviews the prescription in the main pharmacy system to ensure it's clinically appropriate and ready for the next step.
-Once verified, they advance the script in WaitRx.

-### **2\.
-Ready to Print**

-* **Purpose:** This queue acts as a holding area for scripts that have been pharmacist-reviewed but not yet printed for the filling techs.
-* **Action (Standard Workflow):** Once enough scripts accumulate (based on your team's preference set in Settings), a tech clicks the **Print** button.
-This generates a clean, paper list for the filling technicians.
-All printed scripts automatically move to the next queue.
+2.  **Ready to Print:** A holding area for pharmacist-reviewed scripts.
+Once enough scripts accumulate, a tech clicks the **Print Waiters** button to generate a paper list for the filling technicians.
-* **Action (Tablet/Paperless Workflow):** In "Tablet Mode," this queue is hidden.
-The "Reviewed" action sends scripts directly to the final queue.

-### **3\.
-Printed and Waiting to be Filled**

-* **Purpose:** This is the final active queue.
-It contains all prescriptions that are currently being filled by technicians or are physically ready for the patient.
+3.  **Waiting to be Filled:** After printing, scripts automatically move here.
+This is the final active queue for items being filled.
-* **Action:** *Anyone* on the team (the filling tech, the front-end tech, or the pharmacist) can select the prescription and click **"Mark as Completed"** to clear it from the board, keeping the list clean and up-to-date.
+4.  **Completed:** Anyone on the team can mark a script as completed to clear it from the board.

+### ProblemRx Module (The To-Do List)

+This module is for tracking issues that need resolution.

+* **To Do:** The initial queue for new problems.
+* **Follow-up:** For problems that have been partially addressed but require further action.

+### TransfersRx Module (The Transfer Log)

+This new module digitizes the chaotic process of managing prescription transfers.

+* **Incoming Transfers:** Quickly generate professional, formatted fax requests to send to other pharmacies.
+No more handwritten faxes!
+* **Outgoing Transfers:** Create a clear, timestamped log of transfers you give out over the phone, ensuring you have a record of what was transferred, to whom, and when.
+* **Pharmacy Directory:** Manage a central list of competitor pharmacies, including their contact info, logos, and staff pharmacists, to make creating faxes and logs faster than ever.

-## **⚙️ Customization**
+## ⚙️ Customization

-You can tailor WaitRx to your exact needs using the **Settings** menu (the gear icon):
+You can tailor CounterFlow Mini to your exact needs using the **Settings** menu (the gear icon), including Layout/Interaction modes, Visual Styles, and Print Options.

-* **Layout/Interaction:**
-  * **Cards \- Direct:** The fastest mode.
-Every card has its own action buttons.
-  * **Cards \- Select:** A cleaner view.
-Click any card to select it, then use the central Action Bar that appears.
-  * **Desktop:** A high-density data grid view, perfect for dedicated terminals.
-* **Visual Style:**
-  * **Modern:** The default, clean interface.
-  * **Classic:** A retro look with GroupBox-style sections.
-  * **Classic \- Windows XP:** A special version of the Classic style with authentic beveled, gray headers on the data grid for a true retro software feel.
-  * **Terminal:** A green-screen-like, monospaced layout for the nostalgic.
-* **Theme:**
-  * Change the color palette of the application.
-* **Tablet Mode:** A Paperless Workflow
-  * For teams using tablets or who prefer a fully digital process, **Tablet Mode** streamlines the workflow by removing the print step entirely.
-You can enable it in the **Settings** menu.
-When active:
-    * The **"Print"** and **"Print Preview"** buttons are hidden.
-    * The **"Ready to Print"** queue is removed from the main view.
-    * When a pharmacist marks a script as **"Reviewed"**, it now moves directly to the **"Printed and Waiting to be Filled"** queue, allowing the filling technician to work directly from their screen without paper.

-## **🤝 Contributing**
+## 🤝 Contributing

 This is a project for the pharmacy community, by the pharmacy community.
-Your feedback and contributions are welcome\!
+Your feedback and contributions are welcome!

-* **Found a bug or have an idea?** Please [open an issue](https://github.com/ARKVAULT-HEALTH/waitrx/issues) and describe it in as much detail as possible.
+* **Found a bug or have an idea?** Please [open an issue](https://github.com/ARKVAULT-HEALTH/CounterFlow/issues) and describe it in as much detail as possible.
 * **Want to add a feature?** Fork the repository, make your changes, and submit a pull request.

-## **📜 License**
+## 📜 License

-WaitRx is free software licensed under the **GNU Affero General Public License v3.0**.
-This means you are free to use, modify, and distribute the software.
-However, if you create a modified version and make it available to others (even over a network), you must also make your source code available under the same license.
+CounterFlow Mini is free software licensed under the **GNU Affero General Public License v3.0**.
 You can read the full license text [here](https://www.gnu.org/licenses/agpl-3.0.html).